Spidey13/StratSim/README.md

 6. Push to your branch (`git push origin feature/your-feature-name`).
 7. Open a Pull Request against the main repository.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details (if one exists, otherwise assume MIT or specify if different).

 ## Credits